aoijs/website/src/content/docs/functions/util/roleId.md

 ## Example(s)

-This will return the role ID of a role called `Owner` (this example won't work if you dont have that role):
+This will return the role ID of a role called `Owner` (this example won't work if you don't have that role):

 ```javascript
 client.command({